 The TreadRight Foundation’s newest initiative is in partnership with the KARI Foundation in Sydney (Australia) and I am so proud to be a part of it.
-The KARI Foundation is one of Australia’s leading Aboriginal service providers and this new cross-cultural arts program will showcase to people traveling with some of The Travel Corporation’s family of brands – TreadRight was created as a joint initiative with The Travel Corporation – an authentic cultural experience when traveling on an Australian itinerary that visits Sydney.
+The KARI Foundation is one of Australia’s leading Aboriginal service providers and this new cross-cultural art program will showcase to people travelling with some of The Travel Corporation’s family of brands – TreadRight was created as a joint initiative with The Travel Corporation – an authentic cultural experience when travelling on an Australian itinerary that visits Sydney.

-What are some of your top tips for readers looking to visit Indigenous land and who want to adhere to and respect local tradition?
+What are some of your top tips for readers looking to visit Indigenous land and who want to adhere to and respect local traditions?

 First of all, you’ve completed the first and most vital step which is to have even thought about respecting local Indigenous traditions and customs in the first place.
 I truly believe that it’s an incredible privilege to travel and to interact with other cultures and communities, and if you travel with humility and curiosity rather than pre-assumptions and unawareness, you will easily be able to connect with the communities you visit.